-USP College was created following the exciting merge of Seevic College and Palmer's College in August 2018.
-The college's were re-branded as USP College (Unified Seevic Palmer's).
+USP College was created following the exciting merger of Seevic College and Palmer's College in August 2017.
+The colleges were rebranded as USP College (Unified Seevic Palmer's).

 As a college, our strategy is Career Focused Learning, ensuring that the learner experience and our relationship within our community, local and regional employers, are at the heart of everything we do.
 Our goal is to transform the lives of our learners and support them on their educational journey either to higher education or into the work place.

 Our mission is to provide an excellent educational experience, delivering creative, innovative and interesting learning for our young learners and adults.